300 Visa – Prospective Marriage Visa (Provisional)

 For the dependent under 18 years old, it will cost you AUD 2,215 and AUD 4,430 for the dependent over 18 years old.

 The above fees are subject to change in July each year

 What You Can Do As A Marriage Visa Australia Subclass 300 Visa Holder?

 There are some benefits you can get when you hold this marriage visa in Australia, such as:

 - Enter Australia before you marry your prospective spouse.

-- May leave and re-enter Australia as many times as you wish before your visa expires (nine months after visa grant).
+- May leave and re-enter Australia as many times as you wish before your visa expires (nine or fifteen months after visa grant).

 - You can work in Australia.

 - Study in Australia at your own expense.

 - Can apply for a Partner visa in Australia after you marry your prospective spouse.